tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

             cpu: 100m
             memory: 20Mi
 Day 51: **Execute Rolling Updates in Kubernetes**
+An application currently running on the Kubernetes cluster employs the nginx web server.
+The Nautilus application development team has introduced some recent changes that need deployment.
+They've crafted an image nginx:1.18 with the latest updates.

+Execute a rolling update for this application, integrating the nginx:1.18 image.
+The deployment is named nginx-deployment.

+Ensure all pods are operational post-update.
+Ans:
+**Check the nginx deployment running and Image and Lable details** kubectl get deploy kubectl describe deployments.apps nginx-deployment

+### 🚀 Step-by-Step Rolling Update

+1. **Update the Deployment with the New Image**
+   Run the following command to update the image used by the deployment:

+   kubectl set image deployment/nginx-deployment nginx-container=nginx:1.18
+2. **Monitor the Rolling Update Progress**
+   You can watch the rollout status to ensure it's proceeding correctly:

+   kubectl rollout status deployment/nginx-deployment

+3. **Verify All Pods Are Running**
+   Once the rollout completes, check that all pods are up and running:

+   kubectl get pods -l app=nginx-app

+4. **(Optional) Confirm the Image Version**
+   To confirm that the pods are using the correct image:

+   kubectl describe pods -l app=nginx-app | grep "Image:"

+If you encounter any issues during the rollout, you can undo the update with:

+kubectl rollout undo deployment/nginx-deployment

-Day 52: **Revert Deployment to Previous Version in Kubernetes**
+Day 52: **Revert Deployment to Previous Version in Kubernetes** Earlier today, the Nautilus DevOps team deployed a new release for an application.
+However, a customer has reported a bug related to this recent release.
+Consequently, the team aims to revert to the previous version.

+There exists a deployment named nginx-deployment; initiate a rollback to the previous revision.

+Ans:
+kubectl get deployments.apps
+**To roll back the nginx-deployment to its previous revision in Kubernetes, you can use the following command:** kubectl rollout undo deployment nginx-deployment **Confirm the rollback or inspect previous revisions** kubectl rollout history deployment nginx-deployment

 Day 53: **Resolve VolumeMounts Issue in Kubernetes**